CARC P15 Active

 Cause Frequency

-Treatment exceeds medical treatment guideline recommendations The treatment provided exceeds what the jurisdiction's WC medical treatment guidelines recommend for the diagnosis, including excessive frequency, duration, or scope of services beyond guideline parameters Most Common
+Treatment exceeds WC guideline recommendations The treatment provided exceeds the medical treatment guidelines established by the state's workers' compensation system (e.g., ACOEM guidelines, ODG) Most Common

-Treatment not recommended by WC guidelines for the condition The specific treatment or procedure is not recommended or is contraindicated by the jurisdiction's WC medical treatment guidelines for the patient's diagnosed condition Common
+Treatment not recommended per WC guidelines The specific treatment is not recommended by the applicable WC treatment guidelines for the patient's condition Most Common

 How to Resolve